DoHaiSon/BTAT/README.md

 6. Function Default Visibility (**FDV**): If the programmers do not define the visibility of functions in SCs, it will default to the public.
 Thus, anyone can interact with those functions.
 </br>

 <span style="color:red; font-size:22px"><b>This dataset is free for use for academic purposes such as study and research.
 However, using this dataset for commercial purposes requires approval from the authors.
-The details of the BTAD dataset were published in the following paper.
+The details of the BTAT dataset were published in the following paper.
 For academic or public use of this dataset, the authors must cite the following paper:</b></span>

 <span style="font-size:18px"> Tran Viet Khoa, Do Hai Son, Chi-Hieu Nguyen, Dinh Thai Hoang, Diep N. Nguyen, Nguyen Linh Trung, Tran Thi Thuy Quynh, Trong-Minh Hoang, Nguyen Viet Ha, Eryk Dutkiewicz, and Mohammad Abu Alsheikh, "Collaborative Learning Framework to Detect Hidden Attacks in Transactions and Smart Contracts," <i>IEEE Transactions on Services Computing</i>, Aug.
 2024. (submitted) <a href="https://arxiv.org/abs/2308.15804" target="_blank">[pre-print]</a><span>